Degree: Bachelor of Arts (BA)

 Advising

 Biology faculty advisors are assigned to students at the time of major or minor declaration.
 All biology majors are required to meet with their departmental advisors at least once each semester to discuss their academic program, receive clearance for electronic course registration, and obtain approval for any drops, adds, or withdrawals.
-Please contact the undergraduate coordinator for the Department of Biology for information about major or minor declaration.
+Please contact the Undergraduate Services Coordinator for the Department of Biology for information about major or minor declaration.

 Learning Outcomes